inducer/pyopencl/doc/source/misc.rst

         numpy.float32(5) * some_pyopencl_array

     may take a very long time to execute.
-This is because :mod:`numpy` first builds an object array of (compute-device) scalars (!) before it decided that that's probably not such a bright idea and finally calls :meth:`pyopencl.array.Array.__rmul__`.
+This is because :mod:`numpy` first builds an object array of (compute-device) scalars (!) before it decides that that's probably not such a bright idea and finally calls :meth:`pyopencl.array.Array.__rmul__`.